 Paying to run ad campaigns through Google and Facebook, would top the marketing list.
 Up against financial adversaries, a blog seemed low on the list of priorities, yet I could feel a specific demand for my work.
 I didn't realize the harsh restrictions on brick and mortar cannabis marketing existed online, as well.
 I soon realized the two largest online advertisement companies, Google and Facebook, completely refuse cannabis and anything cannabis related from paid advertising.
 This includes cannabis culture brands and educational sources.
 Unable to pay for physical or online exposure, marketing would almost appear... fair.

 I immediately understood the value of blogging, without paid marketing.
-A legitimate blog is the main measure setting one company's site apart from another in search results.
+A legitimate blog is the main measure setting one company's site over the other in search results.
 Especially over the long-run, as SEO organized blogs act as a permanent draw to your website, improving and multiplying a brand's online visibility over time.
-Without the usual alternatives in paid advertising, the ability to write about and discuss the complexities and details of hash and hash culture is why my words were so sought after among advertisers.
+Without the usual alternatives in paid advertising, the ability to write about and discuss the complexities and details of hash and hash culture is sought after among advertisers.
 And whether people read these blogs or not isn't important.
 They are read by google and used to determine your websites reliability and rank during every google search.
 The value of SEO blogging is maximized for cannabis brands who can tie into my network of top brands across the industry, with back-links to hashwriter.org.
 (Services)

 With paid advertising strictly off limits by Google and Facebook, Instagram appeared to have completely democratized marketing for the cannabis industry.
 Used daily by over 3 million people, a number constantly growing, Instagram is a free and easy way to showcase a brand.
 The perfect medium for brands and businesses to have free access to their consumers, was too good to be true.
 A transparency was forming through the digital community, allowing people like myself, to help inform other consumers and weigh-in on new brands.
 It even was helping to hold producers accountable, but we can't have too much of that in surveillance capitalism, now can we?

 The algorithm that is Instagram appeared to democratize the very undemocratic advertising industry, allowing everyone to have similar access to brands, products, patients, enthusiasts, and even the farmers.
 Unable to pay off the search engines, a wicked social media campaign can be a brand's best friend.
 For the high-end hash community a picture says a thousand words.
 IG appeared to level the playing field with an equality I was surprised by.
 New brands that people love, catch on quick and the market appeared to be working in competition to expose fakers and reveal the highest quality hash-makers thanks to the visuals and reviews.
 You know, the idea behind capitalism.
 Free market competition is supposed to promote the best product, but advanced marketing campaigns have long since intervened.
-For all industries quality comes after a long list of manipulating tactics imparted through the marketing material.
+For all industries quality is not the goal.
+This fact illimunated by the long list of manipulating tactics imparted through the marketing material.
 Product competition hasn't been true in any industry for eons.